 The House on the Strand or Philippa Pearce's Tom's Midnight Garden) or introduces an element of the supernatural (Stewart's

-Thornyhold or The Ivy Tree).
-Her own writing reflects this, often focussing on how the past sends echoes into the present.
+Thornyhold).
+My own writing reflects this, often focussing on how the past sends echoes into the present.

 Several of my books explore the world of ghosts and/or the slippage of time.
 In

 December Roses a soldier wounded in Northern Ireland recuperates in an army rehab unit with a beautiful garden where past and present inhabitants collide to startling effect.
 In

 Got Ghosts?, a clumsy medium awakens a malovelent spirit in a haunted English manor house with hilarious results.
 And in vampire romance